janustack/normadex/CODEX.md

 - **Consistency is Key**: Adhere to the established conventions of a language, framework, or project.
 - **Context Matters**: The best naming choice often depends on the specific context of the code.

-## Our Pledge

-By contributing to this project, we pledge to diligently uphold the standards outlined in our Engineering Codex.
-Our commitment is twofold: to build inclusive and accessible experiences for all users, regardless of ability, and to craft clean, consistent, and maintainable code that our colleagues can confidently build upon.
-This pledge unites our efforts in creating software that is not only robust and scalable but also respectful to its users and its creators.

 ## Abbreviations

 A list of approved abbreviations to be used when a full name is overly verbose.